fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Confrontation with Nimrod

-Ibrahim (A.S.) had established a definite reasoning against idolaters.
+Ibrahim ﷺ   had established a definite reasoning against idolaters.
 Nothing was left to prove for him except to reason against the rulers who proclaimed themselves gods.

 The Quran discusses a certain conversation between an unrighteous ruler and Ibrahim (A.S.).
 Although in the narration of Quran, name of the king/ruler has not been revealed, many historical sources suggest that it was Nimrod or Namrud.

 Nimrod became extremely arrogant due to his wealth and power, to the point that he made the claim that he possessed the power of creation and claimed divinity for himself.
 Namrud proclaimed himself as a living god and was worshipped as such by his subjects.

-Namrud, King of Babylon, felt that his throne was in danger, and that he was losing power because upon witnessing Ibrahim (A.S.) coming out of the fire unharmed, majority of his people started believing in Allah and Ibrahim (A.S.) being a true prophet of Allah.
-Namrud wanted to debate with Ibrahim (A.S.) and show his people that he, the king, is indeed the god and that Ibrahim (A.S.) was a liar.
+Namrud, King of Babylon, felt that his throne was in danger, and that he was losing power because upon witnessing Ibrahim ﷺ   coming out of the fire unharmed, majority of his people started believing in Allah and Ibrahim being a true prophet of Allah.
+Namrud wanted to debate with Ibrahim and show his people that he, the king, is indeed the god and that Ibrahim was a liar.
 He feared that the status of godhead he had proclaimed for himself was not challenged by an ordinary human being.
-In order to safeguard his interests, he summoned Ibrahim (A.S.) to the palace and held a dialogue with him which Allah has narrated in Al-Quran:
+In order to safeguard his interests, he summoned Ibrahim to the palace and held a dialogue with him which Allah has narrated in Al-Quran:

     Have you not thought about him who disputed with Abraham about his Lord (Allah) because Allah had given him the kingdom?
 When Abraham said to him: "My Lord (Allah) is He Who gives life and causes death."
     He said: "I give life and cause death."